Payment in lieu of notice (PILON)

 All payments in lieu of notice are subject to income tax and national insurance contributions.

-This basic pay is regarded as normal earnings and that is why it’s liable to income tax and Class 1 national insurance contributions, irrespective of any clause in the employee’s contract.
+Employers have to factor into their PILON calculations the basic pay that an employee would have received if they had worked their notice in full.
+This basic pay is regarded as normal earnings and that is why it’s liable to income tax and Class 1 national insurance contributions, irrespective of any clause to the contrary in your contract.

 Is PILON pensionable?